Our research focus

 - Behavioral techniques of experimental psychology

-- Functional and structural magnetic resonance imaging (MRI)
+- Functional and structural and spectroscopic magnetic resonance imaging (MRI)

 - Positron emission tomography (PET)